-Easy homemade apple butter with no processed sugar.
+Easy homemade stovetop apple butter with no processed sugar.

-- 5 medium apples, cored and roughly chopped
+- 5 medium apples (about 3 pounds) cored and roughly chopped

 - 1/4 cup pure maple syrup

 - Stir all ingredients together in a medium-sized pot.
-Cover and cook on low heat, stirring occasionally, for 2 hours or so until apples have reduced (and your house smells like an apple-y-cinnamon-y heaven).
+Cover and cook on low heat, stirring occasionally, for 1-2 hours, until apples have softened and reduced.

-- If you want to thicken your apple butter even more after you’ve pureed it, just return it to the stove over low heat and let it cook down until it's reached your desired level of thickness.
-I generally cook the apple butter for an additional 30 minutes to an hour – it all depends on the apples you started with!
-Just keep an eye on it and tailor the process to suit your tastes.
+- If you want to thicken your apple butter, return it to the stove over low heat and let it cook down until it's reached your desired consistency.

 - Serve apple butter warm or let it cool and keep it in an airtight container in the fridge for up to a week.